-In short, spider bites will frequently leave puncture marks, while bed bug bites are too small to see.
-Bed bug bites will also occur in groups and be an on-going issue, and since spiders only bite in self-defense, they are more commonly isolated.
+In short, spider bites will frequently leave puncture marks, while bed bug bites are in the form of small red bumps or welts.
+Bed bug bites will also occur in groups and be an ongoing issue, and since spiders typically bite in self-defense, they are more commonly isolated.

-Here’s a complete overview of 4 ways to tell the difference between spider bites vs. bed bug bites.
+Here are 4 key ways to tell the difference between spider bites and bed bug bites.

 Puncture marks are usually the most reliable differentiator between spider bites and bed bug bites.
-Spider bites will show visible puncture marks due to their fangs, while bed bugs are much too small to show any sort of mark according to insect experts from the National Health Service.
+Spider bites will show visible puncture marks due to their fangs, while this is not the case for bed bugs.
 If you have been bitten by a spider, there should be tiny puncture marks visible at the center.